Skip to main content

 Is ReadMonkey Pro Data Private?
 Privacy Architecture Explained

-Yes, ReadMonkey Pro is designed with privacy as a core principle.
-All your saved articles, highlights, notes, and tags are stored using Chrome's built-in storage and synced across your Chrome browsers via Chrome Sync.
-No data is sent to PlugMonkey servers or any third party, no PlugMonkey account is required, and there is zero tracking or telemetry.
+Yes.
+ReadMonkey Pro stores your saved articles, highlights, notes, and tags using Chrome's built-in storage, synced across your Chrome browsers via Chrome Sync.
+No data is sent to PlugMonkey servers, no PlugMonkey account is required, and there is zero tracking or telemetry.
 If Chrome Sync is disabled, your data stays local on the device.
-Here is how the privacy architecture works and why it matters.
+There is no vendor-cloud dependency — meaning no PlugMonkey server can be shut down out from under your library, the way Pocket users learned in 2025.

 Why Privacy Matters for Reading Apps